 Older adults, people of any age with chronic medical conditions or who are immunocompromised, and those living with obesity are at risk for more severe disease and outcomes from COVID-19.

 Establish procedures for people that do not pass screening or become ill while at the facility.
-They should wear a medical mask if available, (otherwise wear a well-constructed and well-fitting non-medical mask), return home (preferably not by public transit), and call their health care provider or local public health authority for further instruction.
+They should wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask) if available, (otherwise wear a well-constructed and well-fitting non-medical mask), return home (preferably not by public transit), and contact their health care provider or local public health authority, if required.

 Set a clear policy for what is expected of workers if they get sick, have symptoms, receive a positive COVID-19 test result, or if an exposure is reported involving a staff member or swimmer.
 If the case is work-related, additional notifications may be required (e.g. the government health and safety regulator and worker compensation board for your province or territory).